 - All financial aid awards are considered estimates until class attendance has been confirmed.
 GRCC will show your anticipated (estimated) financial aid on your eBill in the Online Student Center.
 You must officially drop classes you do not plan to attend on or before the start date or you will be charged for them.
 If financial aid provided to you is less than your charges, one or more classes may be dropped for non-payment, if you do not pay the balance before it is due.

 - Be aware that Federal Pell Grant awards will increase and decrease as you add and drop classes prior to the semester’s financial aid census date.
 If you have been awarded a Federal Direct Loan, you must be enrolled in at least six credit hours at all times to remain eligible for the loan.

 - Your financial aid package is based on information available at the time of awarding.
 Several factors can impact your eligibility resulting in aid reductions or cancellations.
 This may create a balance due on your account for which you will be responsible.

 - Financial aid establishes a census date for each semester.
 Your enrollment and financial aid will be locked in as of midnight on the census date.
-Grant aid cannot be increased for any classes added after this date. -->Click Here<-- or go here to view the census date and other important dates.
+Grant aid cannot be increased for any classes added after this date.
+Refer to our Important Dates webpage to view the census date and other important dates.

 - Federal financial aid is earned based on class attendance and completion.
-Students who withdraw or earn failing grades will have their financial aid reevaluated to determine the amount of financial aid earned based on the Withdrawal and Return of Title IV Funds Policy. -->Click Here<-- or go to our Application of Funds web page.
+Students who withdraw or earn failing grades will have their financial aid reevaluated to determine the amount of financial aid earned based on the Withdrawal and Return of Title IV Funds Policy.
+Refer to our Application of Funds webpage for additional information.
 If a student’s aid must be reduced, he/she will be responsible for repaying unearned aid.